roysubhra/imagebeaconencoder/README.md

-# imagebeaconencoder
+# Image Beacon Encoder
-Image Beacon Encoder
+Execute mvn test to see the results.